young170/Shell/README.md

-# Terminal
+# Shell
-Project: creating my own terminal
+Project: creating my own shell in C

 ### Instructions
 1. Build program using the Makefile